 We calculate the $d+1$ measurement $e^{\textbf{i}\delta_{d+1}}$ as follows This gives $\delta_{d+1}=0$, which leads to $ \sin(\theta_{d+1,k}+\alpha_k-\delta_{d+1})=0$, indicating that the first row of $\mathcal{E}_{\textbf{A}}(\bm{\mathrm{x_0}})$ vanishes.
 By applying $\rank(\mathcal{E}_{\textbf{A}}(\bm{\mathrm{x_0}}))=d-1$, we have $m-d-1\geq d-1$, which gives $m\geq 2d$ and hence the proof is concluded. \end{proof}

-\section{Reconstruction of Almost All Signals}
+\section{Reconstruction of almost all signals}

-Although the minimal measurement number for $\mathcal{W}_{\textbf{A}}=\mathbb{C}^d$ (i.e., $\bm{\mathrm{m_{all}}}(d)$) is of fundamental theoretical interest, form the perspective of practicality, a sufficiently large set of recoverable signals is often satisfactory.
+Although the minimal measurement number for $\mathcal{W}_{\textbf{A}}=\mathbb{C}^d$ (i.e., $\bm{\mathrm{m_{all}}}(d)$) is of fundamental theoretical interest, from the perspective of practicality, a sufficiently large set of recoverable signals is often satisfactory.
 We point out that, the measurement number for phase retrieval of almost all signals has been studied in \cite{balan2006signal,huang2021almost}.

-In parallel, this section is devoted to studying the minimal measurement number for recovering almost all $d$-dimensional complex signals from phase.
-We say $\textbf{A}\in\mathbb{C}^{m\times d}$ is almost everywhere magnitude retrievable if $\mathbb{C}^d \setminus \mathcal{W}_{\textbf{A}}$ is of zero Lebesgue measure.
-Thus, the measurement number of interest can be formally defined to be
+In this section, we study the minimal measurement number for recovering almost all $d$-dimensional complex-valued signals from phase.
+By convention, the measurement matrix $\textbf{A}\in\mathbb{C}^{m\times d}$ is said to be {\it almost everywhere magnitude retrievable} if $\mathbb{C}^d \setminus \mathcal{W}_{\textbf{A}}$ has zero Lebesgue measure.
+Thus, the measurement number of interest can be formally defined as